 Fibromyalgia Exercise Step 4: Do Something Every Day

-“To get the most benefit from exercise, you really need to do it on a daily or almost daily basis,” Clauw tells WebMD.
+“To get the most benefit from exercise, you really need to do it on a daily or almost daily basis,” Clauw says.
 “So for many people, the best options may be walking or using exercise equipment, since these are activities that are easily accessible most days of the year.”

 Exercising in a warm pool is another good way to start being active.
 Warm water has a soothing effect on muscles and joints and may make exercise less painful.
 But even if you start in a pool, it’s still a good idea to work towards a ground-based workout.

 “I’m not a big fan of the continued use of warm water exercise because most people don’t have access to a heated pool every day,” Clauw says.

 Cycling, running, yoga, strength training, and low-impact exercise classes are just a few other ways to get exercise and help ease the symptoms of fibromyalgia.

 “The most important thing is to find some kind of exercise you enjoy,” Matallana says.
 “Take a walk, visit your neighbor, walk the dog.
 If you can find a friend or family member to exercise with you, that can be helpful, too.”

 Whether you’re walking or participating in an exercise class, these exercise tips can help prevent injury or pain: